-A. accounting records showing the revenues from all goods or services sold;

-- B. personnel records showing, for each person providing services, whether as an employee or otherwise, that person's: name; addresses; telephone numbers; job title or position; dates of service; and (if applicable) the reason for termination; - C. records of all consumer complaints concerning the subject matter of the Order and refund requests, whether received directly or indirectly, such as through a third party, and any response; - D. all records necessary to demonstrate full compliance with each provision of this Order, including; - E. for express, informed consent obtained in writing, documentation that shows such consent, including the date and the consumer's name, telephone number, and Billing Information; - F. for express, informed consent obtained orally, an unedited voice recording that contains such consent, retrievable by date; and - G. a copy of all advertisements or other marketing material related to any good or service sold.
+- A. accounting records showing the revenues from all goods or services sold; - B. personnel records showing, for each person providing services, whether as an employee or otherwise, that person's: name; addresses; telephone numbers; job title or position; dates of service; and (if applicable) the reason for termination; - C. records of all consumer complaints and refund requests, whether received directly or indirectly, such as through a third party, and any response; - D. all records necessary to demonstrate full compliance with each provision of this Order, including all submissions to the Commission and the Division; and - E. a copy of each unique advertisement or other marketing material.

-IX.
+XIII.
 COMPLIANCE MONITORING

-IT IS FURTHER ORDERED that, for the purpose of monitoring Settling

-Individual Defendant's compliance with this Order and any failure to transfer any assets as required by this Order:
+IT IS FURTHER ORDERED that, for the purpose of monitoring Defendants' compliance with this Order and any failure to transfer any assets as required by this Order:

-- A. Within 14 days of receipt of a written request from a representative of the Commission, Settling Individual Defendant must: submit additional compliance reports or other requested information, which must be sworn under penalty of perjury; appear for depositions; and produce documents for inspection and copying.
-The Commission is also authorized to obtain discovery, without further leave of court, using any of the procedures prescribed by Federal Rules of Civil Procedure 29, 30 (including telephonic depositions), 31, 33, 34, 36, 45, and 69. - B. For matters concerning this Order, the Commission is authorized to communicate directly with Settling Individual Defendant.
-Settling Individual Defendant must permit representatives of the Commission to interview any employee or other person affiliated with Settling Individual Defendant who has agreed to such an interview.
-The person interviewed may have counsel present. - C. The Commission may use all other lawful means, including posing, through its representatives as consumers, suppliers, or other individuals or entities, to Settling Individual Defendant, without the necessity of identification or prior notice.
-Nothing in this Order limits the Commission's lawful use of compulsory process, pursuant to Sections 9 and 20 of the FTC Act, 15 U.S.C. §§ 49, 57b-1.
+A. Within 14 days of receipt of a written request from a representative of the Commission or the Division, each Defendant must: submit additional compliance reports or other requested information, which must be sworn under penalty of perjury; appear for depositions; and produce documents for inspection and copying.
+The Commission and the Division are also authorized to obtain discovery, without further leave of court, using any of the procedures prescribed by Federal Rules of Civil Procedure 29, 30 (including telephonic and remote depositions), 31, 33, 34, 36, 45, and 69.

-D. Upon written request from a representative of the Commission, any consumer reporting agency must furnish consumer reports concerning Settling Individual Defendant, pursuant to Section 604(1) of the Fair Credit Reporting Act, 15 U.S.C. §1681b(a)(1).
+- B. For matters concerning this Order, the Commission and the Division are authorized to communicate directly with each Defendant.
+Defendant must permit representatives of the Commission and the Division to interview any employee or other person affiliated with any Defendant who has agreed to such an interview.
+The person interviewed may have counsel present. - C. The Commission and the Division may use all other lawful means, including posing, through its representatives as consumers, suppliers, or other individuals or entities, to Defendants or any individual or entity affiliated with Defendants, without the necessity of identification or prior notice.
+Nothing in this Order limits the Commission's lawful use of compulsory process, pursuant to Sections 9 and 20 of the FTC Act, 15 U.S.C. §§ 49, 57b-1. - D. Upon written request from a representative of the Commission or the Division, any consumer reporting agency must furnish consumer reports concerning Individual Defendants, Relief Defendant, and JSS Trustee Defendant pursuant to Section 604(1) of the Fair Credit Reporting Act, 15 U.S.C. §1681b(a)(1).

-X. RETENTION OF JURISDICTION
+XIV.
+RETENTION OF JURISDICTION